Skip to main content

 What is already happening?

-• Evidence continues to show north-easterly shifts in the winter distributions of waterbirds in Europe, consistent with anticipated impacts of a warming climate.
+• Declines in UK waterbird breeding populations and north-easterly shifts in waterbird winter distributions in Europe are also consistent with a warming climate.

 CONFIDENCE LEVEL